murk-sy/manga-pr-guide/Guide.md

 So you've read some manga and thought "Hey, I want to help with that!" and decided that proofreading sounds like something you'd like to do.
 That's great!

-**As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not mean just fixing grammatical mistakes and changing awkward word order - sometimes you'll have to completely rewrite the entire speech bubble to make it sound natural.
-How difficult your job actually ends up being depends mostly on the skill and experience of the translator.

 This guide covers the scanlation process from Japanese to English so some information is specific to that.
 At the time of writing this guide, I've only been proofreading for a few weeks, so don't take this document as a holy commandment.